MZHayatzada/Shoping_Cart_ReactJS_Redux_Responsive_App/README.md

 # Getting Started with Create React App

 ================This App is Created with ReactJS and Redux.================
-Cridits: (UI) CSS and HTML download from https://epicbootstrap.com/snippets/shopping-cart functionality is add by Muhammad Zafar.
+Credits: (UI) CSS and HTML download from https://epicbootstrap.com/snippets/shopping-cart functionality is add by Muhammad Zafar.
+Learned from John Smilga

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To run this app
+*First Download and Install Node.js* then, simply download it and open it with VS code.
+Then run this command "npm install" this will install all dependencies. and after depnendencies installation, run this app by command "npm start".

 ## Available Scripts